 We are always happy to welcome new patients from people residing within the practice boundary.
 See our Regististration page.

-We are very pleased to have received excellent feedback in the October Friends and Family test.
-The themes are summarised in the tag cloud above, 91% of patients were either 'extremely likely' or 'likely' to recommend our services.
-To read more, and also see the results of our latest patient survey, please visit our Patient Feedback page.
+We are very pleased to have received excellent feedback in the November Friends and Family test.
+The themes are summarised in the tag cloud above, 98% of patients were either 'extremely likely' or 'likely' to recommend our services.
+To read more please visit our Patient Feedback page.

 The government is working closely with the NHS and suppliers to help to ensure medicines and medical products continue to be available for patients if there is a 'no deal' EU exit.
 For more information see this NHS page - getting your medicines if theres no deal exit.